 A & E, CMHTs, Drug/alcohol agencies, GP staff, GPs, Health visitors, Hospital staff, Local authority staff, Midwives, Other NHS services, Other Trust services, Patients(self-referral), Single Point of Access team

-Any health professional can refer someone to the IAPT service by completing a single point of access (SPA) referral form.
+Any health professional can refer someone to the IAPT service by completing our e-referral form

 IAPT is not appropriate for people: